 - Add advanced fields later after adoption is high and tagging behavior is consistent.

-2. Using folders instead of metadata
+2. Using deep folders instead of tags and metadata

 It’s tempting to organize by deep folder trees (Legal → Vendors → Region → Department → Year → Contract Type).